 If you have a property that has a pool whether shared or non-shared, you need to enlist the services of a pool safety inspector, if you need a pool safety certificate.
 These are professionals licensed by the Queensland Building and Construction Commission to inspect and determine the compliance of pools with respect to Pool Fence Regulations In QLD.

-Where your pool is found to be compliant, you will be issued with a Form 23 which is the pool safety certificate.
+Where your Swimming pool is found to be compliant, you will be issued with a Form 23 which is the pool safety certificate.
 In case of non-conformity, you will be issued with a Form 26 which indicates that your pool does not comply with the safety standard and the things you have to do to make it complaint.
-Within three months, you must have rectified the necessary areas and called for re-inspection of your pool.
+Within three months, you must have rectified the necessary areas and called for re-inspection of your Swimming pool.

 During selling, leasing or when entering into an accommodation arrangement with regards to your property, you will be required to produce the safety certificate failure to which you may lose potential customers.
 It therefore helps to make arrangements to ensure your swimming pool meets the Pool Fence Regulations In QLD.